Sausage Rigatoni is a hearty, easy dish made in 30 minutes with pasta, creamy sauce, spinach, and Italian sausage.

 - 5 tablespoons tomato paste

-- 1 tablespoon white wine vinegar, optional -- Note 4
+- 1 tablespoon white wine vinegar optional—see note 4

-- 1 cup heavy whipping cream Note 5
+- 1 cup heavy cream I don’t recommend substituting

 Instructions

-- RIGATONI: Bring a large pot of water to boil and generously salt the water.
-Set a large colander in the sink with a glass mug or liquid measuring cup in the center of the colander (this is so you don't forget to grab some pasta water before draining!)
-Once the salted water is boiling, add rigatoni (not the whole box, just 3-1/4 cups!) and cook according to package directions, draining pasta 1 minute before directed.
-Before draining, pull out a mugful of water and then drain.
+- Bring a large pot of water to boil and generously salt the water.
+Set a large colander in the sink with a glass mug in the center (so you don’t forget to grab some pasta water before draining).
+Once salted water is boiling, add rigatoni (not the whole box, just 3-1/4 cups!) and cook according to package directions, draining pasta 1 minute before directed.
+Before draining, pull out a mugful of water, then drain.
 Do not rinse.

-- VEGGIES: Meanwhile, add the olive oil to a large heavy-bottomed pot or Dutch oven; heat to medium-high.
-Add in carrot, onion, and celery.
+- Meanwhile, add the olive oil to a large, heavy-bottomed pot or Dutch oven; heat to medium-high.
+Add carrot, onion, and celery.
 Season to taste.
-(I add 1/4 teaspoon salt & pepper here.)
-Cook, stirring occasionally, until becoming soft, about 5-7 minutes.
-Add in the sausage and cook, crumbling as you cook, until browned all the way through.
-Add in the garlic, seasonings (only add red pepper flakes (1/4 up to 1/2 tsp) if you like some heat!), and tomato paste.
-Season to taste with salt & pepper.
-(I add 1/4 teaspoon of each again here.)
-Cook, stirring constantly, until very fragrant and tomato paste begins to darken, about 3-5 minutes.
+(I add 1/4 teaspoon salt and pepper.)
+Cook, stirring occasionally, until becoming soft, about 5–7 minutes.
+Add sausage and cook, crumbling as you go, until browned through.
+Add garlic, seasonings, and tomato paste.
+Season to taste with salt and pepper.
+(I add 1/4 teaspoon each again.)
+Cook, stirring constantly, until very fragrant and tomato paste begins to darken, about 3–5 minutes.
 Reduce heat if anything is burning.

-- SAUCE: Add in the vinegar and stir until evaporated.
-Add in the chicken broth -- it should sizzle and boil.
-Cook until mostly all is evaporated into the meat.
-Reduce the heat to low and add in the cream.
+- Add vinegar and stir until evaporated.
+Add chicken broth—it should sizzle and boil.
+Cook until mostly all is evaporated.
+Reduce heat to low and add cream.
 Mix and allow sauce to come to a low simmer.
 Cook until slightly thickened, about 3 more minutes.

 Video